2008 Japanese Grand Prix: Background

 The 2008 Japanese Grand Prix was the 16th round in the 2008 Formula One World Championship and took place on 12 October 2008, at the 2.835 mi Fuji Speedway, in Oyama, Japan.
 The Grand Prix was contested by 20 drivers, in ten teams of two.
-The teams, also known as "constructors", were Ferrari, McLaren-Mercedes, Renault, Honda, Force India, BMW Sauber, Toyota, Red Bull Racing, Williams and Toro Rosso.

 Prior to the race, McLaren driver Lewis Hamilton led the Drivers' Championship with 84 points, and Ferrari driver Felipe Massa was second with 77 points.
 Behind them in the Drivers' Championship, Robert Kubica was third with 64 points in a BMW Sauber, and Massa's Ferrari teammate Kimi Räikkönen was fourth with 57 points.
 Kubica's teammate Nick Heidfeld was fifth with 56 points.
 In the Constructors' Championship, McLaren–Mercedes were leading with 135 points, one point ahead of their rivals Ferrari, whom they had overtaken at the previous race.
 BMW Sauber were third with 120 points.
 In the battle for fourth place, Renault had 51 points, five points ahead of Toyota.